Sushi6006/GhostyPacman/README.md

 7. I would imagine that most people would learn how to play this game very quickly
 8. I found the game very cumbersome to use
 9. I felt confident playing this game correctly
-10. I needed to learn a lot of controls and game mechanicms before I could start play the game normally
+10. I needed to learn a lot of controls and game mechanics before I could start play the game normally

 We gave google forms for our participants to fill in, and the following table shows their responses:
 | Participant ID | Q1 | Q2 | Q3 | Q4 | Q5 | Q6 | Q7 | Q8 | Q9 | Q10 | SU Score |